 Taking Care of Pets

 If you like animals, consider starting a pet sitting business from your own home.
 You can start from scratch or use an online platform like Rover, where you can post your profile.
 Of course, Rover checks all applications first.
 Once you’re on board, you can advertise your services and set your own prices and availability.

 For example, you could put a size limit on pets you’ll babysit in case you’re no longer able to handle overly large or energetic pets on a leash.
 When setting your prices on a network, remember that you won’t get to keep all of it.
-For example, on Rover, 80 percent is yours to keep, and 20 percent goes toward maintaining the site.
+For example, on Rover, 80% is yours to keep, and 20% goes toward maintaining the site.

 If you enjoy working with students, consider online tutoring as a good job for senior citizens.
 You can connect with students across the country and teach the subjects you’re passionate about.
 Plus, as an independent contractor, you can pick and choose which students you want to tutor.